Bangladesh at the 2008 Summer Olympics

 Bangladesh sent five representatives to the 2008 Summer Olympics in Beijing, China to compete in three fields: athletics, shooting and swimming.

 Bangladesh failed to qualify any competitors; the country's entries all took part thanks to the wildcard process.

 Athletics

+Mohamed Abu Abdullah competed in the 100 metres sprint and placed 8th in his heat without advancing to the second round.
+He ran the distance in a time of 11.07 seconds.